Russell Marsh guilty of estranged wife Jade Marsh's murder

 Ms Marsh had been repeatedly stabbed and slashed to the face and body before being strangled.
 She died of asphyxiation.

-It happened after Marsh had "fabricated" an excuse to leave his night job early on 26 August.
+The attack happened after Marsh "fabricated" an excuse to leave his night job early on 26 August, and drove to the house in Chevrons Road, Shotton, where he attacked her - one week after she ended their relationship.

 Her body was found on the bed, covered with a pile of clothes and a blanket.